Creckeryop/NOBORU/README.md

 Also if you want to read .cbz file directly you can just open file in import section<br><br>
 <b>Requirements to .cbz or .zip file:</b>
-* Names of images should end with .jpg .jpeg .png or .bmp (webp not supported yet)
+* Names of images should end with .jpg .jpeg .png .bmp or .gif (webp not supported yet)

 <b>Requirements to folders:</b>
 * No extra (non-image) files